roam-garden/roam-export/README.md

 // do something with pages
 ```

-There are more tools for operating on Roam JSON available internally
+There are more tools for operating on Roam JSON available internally (see https://github.com/roam-garden/roam-export/blob/master/src/roam-utils.ts and https://github.com/roam-garden/roam-export/blob/master/src/filtering.ts)